phalcon/documentation/docs/autoload.md

 # Loader

 - - -

-!!! warning "NOTE"
+!!! warning "WARNING"

     The `Phalcon\Autoload\Loader` class has been renamed `Phalcon\Autoload\Loader`.
 The functionality remains the same.

 ## Overview

 [Phalcon\Autoload\Loader][loader] is an autoloader that implements [PSR-4][psr-4].
 Just like any autoloader, depending on its setup, it will try to find the files your code is looking for based on file, class, namespace, etc. Since this component is written in C, it offers the lowest overhead when processing its setup, thus offering a performance boost.

 ![](assets/images/implements-psr--4-blue.svg)

 This component relies on PHP's [autoloading classes][autoloading] capability.
 If a class defined in the code has not been included yet, a special handler will try to load it.
 [Phalcon\Autoload\Loader][loader] serves as the special handler for this operation.
 By loading classes on a need-to-load basis, the overall performance is increased since the only file reads that occur are for the files needed.
 This technique is called [lazy initialization][lazy_initialization].

 The component offers options for loading files based on their class, file name, directories on your file system as well as file extensions.

 ## Registration

 Usually, we would use the [spl_autoload_register()][spl-autoload-register] to register a custom autoloader for our application.
 [Phalcon\Autoload\Loader][loader] hides this complexity.
 After you define all your namespaces, classes, directories and files you will need to call the `register()` function, and the autoloader is ready to be used.

 ```php
 <?php